 As the discussion about digital debt collection moves away from the issue of adoption and more towards optimisation, the next generation intelligent solutions are using augmented intelligence to identify potential difficulties earlier and to segment based on individual characteristics as early in the process as possible.

 Finally, how do we support creditors to collect from persistent and determined non-payers?

-The wording and layout of letters may change but the legal process to uphold the right to collect is unlikely to be weakened as it protects all borrowers from bearing the cost of unpaid debt.
+The wording and layout of letters may change but the legal process to uphold the right to collect will not be weakened as it protects all borrowers from bearing the cost of unpaid debt.
 Whatever the changes, persistent debtors will still face due legal process if they refuse to resolve their account.
-Meanwhile, with improved preventative measures embedded earlier in the collections cycle and a more prominent description of options and help available on any formal communications, the risk of collections activity causing harm or panic will be reduced.
+Meanwhile, with improved preventative measures embedded earlier in the collections cycle and with improved formal communications, the risk of collections activity causing harm or panic can be reduced.

 At the end of the day, it has always been more effective and less costly to collect debt or make sustainable arrangements early in the process through inclusive and collaborative methods that motivate customers to communicate and act.
 As debt collection systems become context-sensitive, there will be more chances for customers in vulnerable circumstances to communicate with their credit provider, more chances that non-disclosing customers will be picked up and treated appropriately and fewer of these customers reaching the final stages where serious measures have to be taken.